Gray Fox

 kit, cub, pup

 Gray foxes are typically monogamous, which means they mate with only one partner in a breeding season.
 In the fall, male-female pairs form, and breeding takes place in the winter, starting in January until late February, and continuing into March.
 The gestation period is about 53 days, and the young are born in April-May.
 Litters usually number 4 or 5 kits.
-Adults males do the majority of the hunting before the births take place, while females seek out and prepare a den.
+Adult males do the majority of the hunting before the births take place, while females seek out and prepare a den.
 Weaning starts when kits are about 2 to 3 weeks old, and they begin eating solid food at around 3 weeks old, primarily being provided by the father.
-The parents teach their young how to hunt when they are about 4 months old, both parents, until then, hunting for food separately.
+The parents teach their young how to hunt when they are about 4 months old, both parents, until then, hunt for food separately.
 Kits practice hunting skills by stalking and pouncing, primarily taught by their father.
 They depend on their parents to protect them until they are about 10 months old.
-By then they are sexually mature and will leave the family.
+By then young Gray foxes become reproductively mature and leave the family.

 Population